vorzelmir/TheTips/Golang_calculator_GitLab-CICD_AWS_ECR/README.md

 #### GitLab.com pipeline deploy_img_to_aws job

-This job builds image from Containerfile.build and deploy it to the AWS ECR
+This job builds an image from Containerfile.build and deploy it to the AWS ECR

 ```